Change management: Kurt Lewin's 3-step change model

-This model of change, developed by Lewin, was a simplistic view of the process of change.
+Some scholars have criticised Lewin's model as simplistic — Kanter, Stein and Jick described it as 'quaintly linear and static'.
 This original model, "developed in the 1920s and fully articulated in Lewin's ... book Principles of Topological Psychology" (1936), paved the way for other change models to be developed in the future.
 Burnes argues that Lewin's model was "far from being simplistic".